qbalsdon/qbalsdon.github.io/docs/_posts/2023-03-13-accessibility-headings.markdown

 ### Bonus section: Headings inside a `RecyclerView`

-In a recent [StackOverflow question][11], I had a great discussion with a developer on the appropriate mechanism to have headings in a `RecyclerView`. `RecyclerView`s are specifically useful to developers because they are _performant_ - they optimize the user experience by not loading all elements into a potentially long list.
-This makes scrolling far smoother, because the view handles the "recycling" of list elements as they are scrolled out of user view.
+In a recent [StackOverflow question][11], I had a great discussion with a developer on the appropriate mechanism to have headings in a `RecyclerView`. `RecyclerView`s are specifically useful to developers because they are _performant_.
+They optimize the user experience by not loading all elements into a potentially long list.
+This makes scrolling far smoother, because the component handles the "recycling" of list elements as they are scrolled out of user view.

 > When an item scrolls off the screen, `RecyclerView`s don't destroy their `view`s.
 Instead, `RecyclerView`s reuse the `view` for new items that have scrolled onscreen. `RecyclerView`s improve [performance and your app's responsiveness, and it reduces power consumption][12].